tony-waters/tony-waters.github.io/_posts/2015-02-10-ddd-value-objects-part-2.md

 >
 > ~ JSR 338 - Java Persistence API 2.1

 These `Embeddable` classes provides a convenient mapping for Value Objects.
-Here are the pertinent parts of the `Month` class from oart 1, annotated as a JPA `Embeddable`:
+Here are the pertinent parts of the `Month` class from part 1, annotated as a JPA `Embeddable`:

 {% highlight java linenos %}
 @Embeddable